 I have a gym membership.
 Truthfully, I haven’t been there in two months.
-But I spin on my bike trainer at home, do push ups and hike.
-I watch what I eat and I do other exercise.
+But I spin on my bike trainer at home, do push-ups and hike.
+I watch what I eat and I do other exercises.
 To me, my goal is fitness and health.
 It’s not going to the gym.
 The gym is a means to an end, and it’s not the only means for me.

 Am I going to make the cover of next month’s Muscle Magazine?
 Nope.
 But that’s not my goal.

 Many people think the same way about the church.
 Especially if you’re reaching unchurched people.
 If a formerly unchurched person shows up 12 times a year, that’s far more than they’ve ever been in church!
 They might think they’re doing great, and maybe they are compared to how they used to feel spiritually.

 So rather than judging them for it, tell them they’re doing great.
 And invite them into a deeper conversation about faith and life.